 In addition to building two companies, Ron also loved to build houses with his wife, Dixie.
 He built dozens of houses throughout Arizona, including one house for each of his four children.
 Ron built his last house on the island of St. Croix in 2001, just before retiring there.
 He passed away in 2011 after battling pancreatic cancer.

 Larry Turley and RTA: Turning Ron’s Vision into Reality

-Eventually the company grew and moved into a business park near Larry’s home.
+Eventually the company grew and moved to a business park near Larry’s home.
 The company would move a few more times in the next decade as it continued to grow and expand.
-Since those humble days of just a few employees, the company has grown to its current location in Glendale, AZ and a staff of 36 full time employees.
-Through the growth, RTA held its first annual users’ conference in Cincinnati, OH with the help of a sponsor in the area.
-2017 marks the 27th Annual Users’ Conference in Las Vegas, NV.
+Since those humble days of just a few employees, the company has grown to its current location in Glendale, Ariz., and a staff of 36 full-time employees.
+Through the growth, RTA held its first annual users’ conference in Cincinnati, Ohio, with the help of a sponsor in the area.

 With the longevity of RTA’s staff comes continuity as RTA bridges the gap to the next phase in its rich history.
 Larry’s wife, Kim, assumed ownership, and then in August 2017, Larry’s son, Josh (RTA’s CEO), and his wife Anjuli purchased RTA, making it officially a third-generation family company.
 Josh seeks to make Larry’s vision become a bigger reality and take the company to heights that he could not have fathomed, just as Larry did with his father’s legacy nearly 40 years prior.